|

 In

-the German traffic code, most signs are assigned an official
+the German traffic code and sign catalog, all signs are assigned an

 number.
 This number is used on traffic tickets and accident